J-Ramalho/industRial/docs/12_glossary.md

 **Orthogonal contrasts:** two contrasts with coefficients ${c_i}$ and ${d_i}$ are orthogonal if: $\sum_{i=1}^{a}c_id_i$.
 In a balanced one-way analysis of variance, using orthogonal contrasts has the advantage of completely partitioning the treatment sum of squares into non-overlapping additive components that represent the variation due to each contrast.
 Contrasts then allow for the comparison between the different means.

-**sparsity of effects principle:** states that most systems are dominated by some of the main effects and low-order interactions, and most high-order interactions are negligible.
+**Sparsity of effects principle:** states that most systems are dominated by some of the main effects and low-order interactions, and most high-order interactions are negligible.

+## SPC

+**Process capability:** is the ability of a manufacturing process to produce an output within the product specification limits.

+**[Process Capability Index](https://en.wikipedia.org/wiki/Process_capability_index):** a statistical measure of the process capability.
+Different indexes have been defined: Cp, Cpk, Cpm, Cpkm.